fangyiasano/Predicting-Real-Estate-Prices-Using-Machine-Learning/README.md

 3. To optimize model performance, we selected two different feature sets—one more comprehensive and the other more streamlined.
 We will ultimately choose the feature set that maximizes model performance.

-4. During the model selection phase, we experimented with twelve different algorithms and calculated their respective scores.
+4. During the model selection phase, we experimented with 12 different algorithms and calculated their respective scores.
 I chose R² as the evaluation metric because it is intuitive and effectively measures the model's fit across the entire dataset.

 ## Model performance
 The Gradient Boosting Regressor gives the best result.